ENVX-resources/ENVX1001-2024-Lecture-Template/README.md

 Welcome!

-**To view the rendered slides, click [here](https://envx-resources.github.io/ENVX1002-Lecture-Template).**
+**To view the rendered slides, click [here](https://envx-resources.github.io/ENVX1002-Lecture-Template).** Check the repository if you wish to download the slides in PDF or HTML format.

-To download the slides, click on the green "Code" button above and select "Download ZIP".
-Then, unzip the file to access either the `.html` or the `.pdf` versions of the presentation.

-You can also render the slides yourself by opening the `.qmd` file in Rstudio, and clicking the "Render" button.
-This will generate a `.html` file that you can open in your browser.

 ## License and attribution